We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 • choice of name – this applies to first name and last name or family name.

 In some cases, these rights, powers and responsibilities may be different if there is a court order in place.
-For example, if te tamaiti is placed in the custody of Oranga Tamariki, the chief executive has the primary legal responsibility for determining where te tamaiti or rangatahi will live.
+For example, if te tamaiti or rangatahi is placed in the custody of Oranga Tamariki, the chief executive has the primary legal responsibility for determining where te tamaiti or rangatahi will live.
 If te tamaiti or rangatahi needs to move to a new location, the chief executive will also be responsible for deciding which school te tamaiti or rangatahi will attend.
 Wherever possible these decisions should be made together with whānau, hapū and iwi.

 The mother of te tamaiti or rangatahi is automatically a natural guardian.